-It is contemplated that the Secured Options Portfolio will write call and put options, the Secured Options Portfolio and the Quantitative U.S. Long/Short Equity Portfolio may invest in derivative securities, including swaps, futures and options on futures, and the Quantitative U.S. Long/Short Equity Portfolio will engage in short sales.
+It is contemplated that the Global Secured Options Portfolio will write call and put options and may invest in derivative securities, including swaps, futures, options on futures and forward contracts.
 The tax treatment of these sorts of transactions is complex and may (as may a Portfolio's high turnover rate) result in the recognition by these Portfolios of significant amounts of short-term capital gain and ordinary income.
 This, in turn, may cause significant portions of the distributions by these Portfolios to shareholders to be taxable at an ordinary income rate.
 Also, in some cases, these transactions may cause these Portfolios to recognize income or gain without any corresponding receipt of cash, in which case the Portfolios may have to liquidate other positions to enable them to distribute the amount of that income or gain to shareholders so as to avoid incurring corporate-level tax.